-In Sweden, test method SP-Fire 105 is used for the approval of facade cladding in multi-storey houses as an approved alternative to non-combustible A2 façade according to the Swedish National Board of Housing, Building and Planning's BBR.
+In Sweden, test method SP-Fire 105 is used for the approval of facade cladding systems in multi-storey houses as an approved alternative to non-combustible A2 or A1 class according to the Swedish National Board of Housing, Building and Planning's BBR.

 Approved SP-Fire 105 facade cladding system does not have to be type-approved, but all "serious manufacturers" voluntarily apply type-approval certificates where the certificate includes approved suitability properties for the external environment according to standard EN16755 EXT.

 In practice, it does not matter if approved systems for fire protection paint or fire impregnating agent can handle SP-Fire 105 if the system does not have suitability properties according to EN16755 EXT in an external environment where the panel is surrounded by rain, moisture and UV light.

 If the builder invests in facade cladding systems approved according to SP-Fire 105, this is money thrown down the drain if the suitability properties are not verified by a notified body, e.g. RISE.
 Applying alternatives such as individual doctoral students or universities that are not accredited to the standard can not be equated with a notified body.